polito-WA-2024/aw-weeks/README.md

 # wa-weeks

-Exercises and exampled developed during the lectures
+Exercises and examples developed during the lectures